Family Card

 An “American Genealogy”

-Nick & Esther (Gomey) Milosavich family 1969 Pueblo.
+Nick & Esther (Gomey) Milosavich family, 1969, Pueblo.

-L to R standing: Mike Milosavich, Kenny Milosavich, Garry Milosavich, Dennis Milosavich, Nadine (Milosavich) Johnson, seated Esther (Gomey) Milosavich and Nick Milosavich.
+L to R standing: Mike Milosavich, Kenny Milosavich, Garry Milosavich, Dennis Milosavich, Nadine (Milosavich) Johnson, seated Esther (Gomey) Milosavich, and Nick Milosavich.
 I took this shortly after I met my wife-to-be and her family.

 Ancestors at War

-5G Grandfather Peter Brakebill (1760-1844) was with George Washington crossing the Delaware (shown in the masthead painting above by Emanuel Leutze) before the Battle of Trenton (New Jersey).
-6G Grandfathers Christopher Moyers, Jr. (1748-1815), William Stanley (1710-1784), and Bennett Munford Tuck (1710-1781) were with Washington at Valley Forge (Pennsylvania).
-Their government paystubs list this and can be found here.
+6G Grandfathers Christopher Moyers, Jr. (1748-1815), William Stanley (1710-1784), and Bennett Munford Tuck (1710-1781) were with Washington at Valley Forge (PA).
+Their government pay stubs list this and can be found here.

 5G Grandfather Captain David Shely (1750-1823), his father, 6G Grandfather John Shock Shely (1723-1821), and his father-in-law, also a 6G Grandfather Henry Hurst (1729-1801), were all Virginia Revolutionary War volunteers.
-We have ancestors during this period from most of the eastern seaboard states.

-Our Grandfathers were in the revolution’s Battle of Kings Mountain (South Carolina), such as 6G Grandfather John Blackburn (1740-1808), 5G Grandfathers Jacob Brown (1736-1785), and Anthony Patton (1760-1828).
-Others like 5G Grandfather John Charles Cummings (1762-1826) and 5G Grandfather Benjamin Hurt (1746-1796) were in the fife and drum corps.
-They faced the mighty British army with a mere fife or drum instead of a musket.
+Our Grandfathers were in the Battle of Kings Mountain (SC), such as 6G Grandfather John Blackburn (1740-1808), 5G Grandfathers Jacob Brown (1736-1785), and Anthony Patton (1760-1828).
+While others like 5G Grandfather John Charles Cummings (1762-1826) and 5G Grandfather Benjamin Hurt (1746-1796) were in the fife and drum corps facing the mighty British army with only a fife or drum instead of a musket.

-Many of these conflicts and battles are probably ones you’ve never heard of.
-We have over 31 ancestors in the War of 1812, including 3G Grandfather Abner Ryan (1794-1865) and (unrelated) 4G Grandfather Henry Fuller Ryan (1795-1860), along with 4G Grandfather Andrew Wright (1791-1865).
-Henry Fuller Ryan’s son, 3G Grandfather Morgan Ryan (1817-1895), was in the Second Seminole Indian War (Florida), while 4G Grandfather John Shock (1771-1854) fought in The Old Northwest Indian Wars’ Battle of Fallen Timbers (Ohio).
+You’ve probably never heard of many of these conflicts and battles.
+We have 47 ancestors in the War of 1812, including 3G Grandfather Abner Ryan (1794-1865) and (unrelated) 4G Grandfather Henry Fuller Ryan (1795-1860), along with 4G Grandfather Andrew Wright (1791-1865).
+Henry Fuller Ryan’s son, 3G Grandfather Morgan Ryan (1817-1895), was in the Second Seminole Indian War (FL), while 4G Grandfather John Shock (1771-1854) fought in the Old Northwest Indian Wars’ Battle of Fallen Timbers (OH).

 Ancestors at Peace